Workshop In France

 Blogger: Julie Snyder

-Julie Snyder is a professional artist who is also the Programs Director for Workshops In France.
+Julie Snyder is a professional artist and also the programs director of Workshops In France.
 A native of Scotland, she is a seasoned traveler who splits her time between California and France.
+You can learn more about her role with Workshops in France here.

 Check out more blogs about art workshops, tips and hacks for artists traveling in France and Scotland.